 I suffered Birth Trauma and PTSD when my first daughter was born.
 In the years that followed I struggled to get support or a diagnosis.
 I felt very alone and like no one else understood what I was going through.

 My experience and journey to recovery moved me to want to raise awareness of how birth can impact families and its affect on perinatal mental health and wellbeing.
-I started Unfold your wings to give information and provide support.
-I am also the co-founder of the Birth Trauma Trust.
+I started Unfold Your Wings to give information and provide support for PTSD following birth trauma.

 I offer my experience and journey to healing and recovery to give HOPE, so that others who too are coping with the pain and scars of birth trauma can find their own path to recovery.
 It is possible to heal, this doesn’t mean you forget but that you find ways to cope with what has happened and ways to manage how it has changed you.